 For centuries the Andals war with the First Men and the children in an attempt to drive them out.
-One by one, the six southron kingdoms fall and the weirwoods are burned.
+One by one, the six southron kingdoms fall and most of the weirwoods are destroyed.
 Only the north remains under the rule of the First Men, in large part due to the strategically-located fortress of Moat Cailin resisting multiple attempts to take it and thereafter serving as the door between north and south.
-Even though the north remain secure, the children of the forest begin their slow withdrawal from the lands of men, retreating deeper into their forests and north of the Wall.
+Though the north remains secure, the children of the forest begin their slow withdrawal from the lands of men, retreating deeper into their forests and north of the Wall.

 The Iron Islands fall to the Andals a thousand years after the beginning of their invasion of Westeros, ending the line of Kings of the Iron Islands which originated from Urron Greyiron.
 Unlike in the other regions, however, Andals are assimilated to the native beliefs of the Old Way and the Drowned God.

 Following the defeat of the Old Empire of Ghis, the Freehold seeks to expand their territories.
-The Andals, who had been living in Andalos, traveled west to flee the upcoming Valyrians and prevent slavery.
-They first landed in the Fingers in the Vale of Arryn.
+The Andals, who had been living in Andalos, travel west to flee the upcoming Valyrians and prevent slavery.
+They first land in the Fingers in the Vale of Arryn.
 From there, they spread all across Westeros.

 The Seven Kingdoms